AuScope/metarecogen/README.md

 [![pdm-managed](https://img.shields.io/badge/pdm-managed-blueviolet)](https://pdm.fming.dev)

-This is a basic framework of Python scripts that generate ISO 19115 geospatial metadata records (ISO19139 and ISO19115-3 XML).
+This is a basic framework of Python scripts that generate ISO 19115 geospatial metadata records (ISO 19139 and ISO 19115-3 XML).
 It is used for describing geological models from the AuScope 3D Geological Models website <https://geomodels.auscope.org.au>, but could be adapted for other kinds of metadata

 The framework is capable of generating metadata records from these sources:

 1. [CKAN](https://ckan.org/) API
 2. PDF geoscience report files
-3. ISO19115-3 XML (e.g. [geonetwork](https://geonetwork-opensource.org/))
+3. ISO 19115-3 XML (e.g. [geonetwork](https://geonetwork-opensource.org/))
-4. ISO19139 XML (e.g. [geonetwork](https://geonetwork-opensource.org/))
+4. ISO 19139 XML (e.g. [geonetwork](https://geonetwork-opensource.org/))
 5. OAI-PMH (e.g. [dSpace](https://dspace.lyrasis.org/))

+For ISO 19115-3 and ISO 19139 the framework does little more than customisation of the XML records.
+For the other sources XML is generated from scratch.

 ## Initialise